Video Production (Part 3): Editing Your Enterprise Video

 You can also add effects like filters (for example, a sepia filter to create a retrospective feel) or split-screen (to merge two different elements); or you can alter the speed of clips (slow motion/sped up).
 All of these determine the style of your video.

 Sound design is how content creators explore the aural aspects of a video to influence the mood, atmosphere, and/or tone.
-Sound design components include dialogue, sound effects, Foley, and music — culminating in how these are mixed together.
+Its components include dialogue, sound effects, Foley, and music — culminating in how these are mixed together.
 Sound design is a critical tool to underscore and enhance the narrative.

 Having a suitable soundtrack on a promotional video is essential for setting the mood and tone.
 It also influences the pace.
 Most importantly, people choose to buy for emotional reasons, and music evokes emotion.